Alebat/lus2017-2/README.md

 The report explains a subset of the present files, the ones not mentoned contain comments or are attempt not worth explaining in the report.

 ### Training
-To train a model the script __full__ can eb used: it takes as parameter the number corresponding to the feature description.
+To train a model the script __full__ can be used: it takes as parameter the number corresponding to the feature description.

 This script generates three files:
 - model.* containing the binary learned model